Explore more Quarto functionality and practice implementing it.

 and add a caption with fig.cap.
 More details here

 You cannot align text with the native markdown syntex.
 However, depending on the output format, you can use other methods.
-For example, if you are knitting the RMarkdown file into an HTML file, you can use HTML tags such as the following:
+For example, if you are knitting the Quarto file into an HTML file, you can use HTML tags such as the following:

 <center> Centered text (HTML) </center>